iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ```

 ??? note "About the candidate"
-    In this tutorial, the model source (field `application.veresions[1].storageUri`) for the candidate is the same as the one for the primary version of the model.
-In a real world example, this would be different.
-Here, the version label (`app.kubernetes.io/version`) can be used to distinguish between versions.
+    In this tutorial, the model source (field `storageUri`) for the candidate version is the same as for the primary version of the model.
+In a real example, this would be different.
+The version label (`app.kubernetes.io/version`) can be used to distinguish between versions.

 When the candidate version is ready, the Iter8 controller will Iter8 will automatically reconfigure the routing so that inference requests with the header `traffic` set to `true` will be sent to the candidate model.
 All other requests will be sent to the primary model.